tslenter/RS/doc/WAF.rst

 Click restart.

 Mod security is now installed.
 By default we block on the OWASP ruleset.
-If you only want to monitor change within the modsecurity.conf the following code:
+If you only want to monitor change within the modsecurity.conf the following code (Optional):

 From: